 Zermatt the popular ski resort is frequented by the mountaineers and skiers from all over the world.
 We could spot tiny skiers and snowboarders leaving their trails on the fresh pristine snow.

 The Rising Matterhorn – The First Moment of Awe!

 The Matterhorn Express gondola ascended up to Furi where we changed to another gondola that led us up to Schwarzsee and then Trockener Steg.
 We made our way to a sun terrace of the restaurant which offered an unobstructed awe-inspiring view of the iconic Matterhorn.
 Though we visited in winter we were lucky enough for the sky was bright and clear for our absolute moment of awe in Swiss Alps.

-Schwarzsee the stop before Trockener Steg is also a popular starting point for Matterhorn ascent.
-Schwarzsee is also frequented by tourists looking to visit the chapel and a beautiful lake situated at few minutes walk from the station.
+The stop before Trockener Steg is also a popular starting point for Matterhorn ascent.
+Schwarzsee is also frequented by tourists looking to visit the chapel and a beautiful lake situated a few minutes walk from the station.

 Zermatt in Summer